AnaisTry/05PUSH_SWAP/README.md

 # 05PUSH_SWAP-42project
 project about sorting algorithms

-Implements custom algorithms for the small numbers, and radic for the biggests
+Implements custom algorithms for the small numbers, and radix for the biggests